Plant & Animal Species Guide

 Apple Snail

-Apple snails can become quite large, with an ability to grow up to 6 inches; however, most apple snails will only reach around 1.5 inches.
-The 2,000 pink eggclutches, called pomacca, produced by a snail each time it reproduces, will remain long after the eggs have hatched and will eventually fade to be a white color.
-The eggclutches also have an ability to travel up plant stems.
-Apple snails are an invasive species that were first introduced through aquarium trade, and due to their ability to produce large amounts of eggs each reproductive cycle, apple snails severely damage surrounding native plants that the snails feed on.
+Apple Snails can become quite large, with an ability to grow up to six inches; however, most Apple Snails will only grow to approximately 1.5 inches.
+The pink eggclutches, called pomacca, produced by a snail each time it reproduces, will remain long after the eggs have hatched and will eventually fade to be a white color.
+The eggclutches, which can contain as many as 2,000 eggs, also have an ability to travel up plant stems.
+Apple Snails are an invasive species that were first introduced through aquarium trade, and due to their ability to produce large amounts of eggs each reproductive cycle, Apple Snails severely damage surrounding native plants that the snails feed on.
 More info: Texas Invasives

 Asian Mystery Snail

-Asian mystery snails commonly grow up to 1.5 inches and have a uniform greenish-brown color on their shell.
+Asian Mystery Snails commonly grow up to 1.5 inches and have a uniform greenish-brown color on their shell.
 These snails are invasive, meaning that they compete with other native snails for food and habitat.
-Additionally, the Asian mystery snail affects humans, as they can translate parasites and clog water intake pipes.
+Additionally, the Asian Mystery Snail affects humans, as they can transmit parasites and clog water intake pipes.
 More info: Stopping Invasives

 Birds